arborwallet/arbor-wallet/README.md

 ## Arbor Wallet

-Arbor Wallet v1 is focused on brining a light wallet that doesn't store your secret phrase (mnemonic) in the app and lets you transfer Chia (XCH) to yourself or others with ease.
+Arbor Wallet v1 is focused on bringing a light wallet that doesn't store your secret phrase (mnemonic) in the app and lets you transfer Chia (XCH) to yourself or others with ease.

 ## Releases